Class of 2017 Ready to ‘Create a Better Tomorrow’

 - 651 undergraduates receiving Bachelor of Science in Business degrees

-- 748 graduate students from 13 programs, including Full-Time, Part-Time, Executive, and Industry MBA; Global Executive MBA (both China and Vienna); Master of Arts in Human Resources and Industrial Relations; Master of Business Taxation; Master of Accountancy; and Master of Science in Business Analytics
+- 748 graduate students from 13 programs, including Full-Time, Part-Time, Executive, and Industry MBA; Global Executive MBA (both China and Vienna); Master of Human Resources and Industrial Relations; Master of Business Taxation; Master of Accountancy; and Master of Science in Business Analytics

 - The first graduating classes of Master of Science in Business Research, Master of Science in Finance, and Master of Science in Supply Chain Management

 - 10 doctoral students receiving PhD degrees in business administration

 “Whether you use the degree you have earned from the Carlson School to pursue a career in business, start your own company, lead a nonprofit, or pursue further studies,” Carlson School Dean Sri Zaheer told the graduates, “it will undoubtedly help you see business as a force for good, and position you to create a better tomorrow.”

 “Think of all you have been given, everything from your health to your careers.
 Now you’ve been given a world-class education.” — Nicholas Kirvida, ’17 VEMBA, graduate student speaker